HUSTzhaowei/HUSTzhaowei/README.md

 ### Hi there 👋

-I’m Wei Zhao, a Ph.D student in Huazhong University of Science and Technology (HUST), Wuhan, China, and my major is computer architecture.
+I’m Wei Zhao, I obtained my Ph.D. degree from Huazhong University of Science and Technology (HUST), Wuhan, China, and my major is computer architecture.
+Now, I'm an engineer in Alibaba Cloud.

 Here are some ideas to get you started: